 Birthdays and History

-On this day in 1993, Glenn Davis was hit by a line drive while sitting in the dugout and knocked unconscious.
-Davis was still recovering from when he suffered a broken jaw in a bar fight while on a minor league demotion on account of his .460 OPS.
-He never played another major league game after said demotion.
-Ah, Glenn Davis.
+On this day in 1993, Glenn Davis was struck by a foul ball in the dugout and knocked unconscious.
+This is while he was recovering from a broken jaw he got in a bar fight.
+That guy was a hot mess.

 In 1994, Cal Ripken became the second major leaguer player to play in 2,000 consecutive games.
 The Orioles won but Ripken did not have any hits.

 In 2000, Mike Mussina pitched the third one-hitter of his career, allowing just a seventh-inning single.
 He struck out 15.

 In 2003, the Orioles traded Sidney Ponson to the Giants for Kurt Ainsworth, Damian Moss, and Ryan Hannaman.
 No, there is no reason to remember those names.
 The Orioles re-signed Ponson the following offseason.
 It was a mistake.